Azure/azure-iot-sdk-node/readme.md

 ## Read more

 * [Azure IoT Hub documentation][iot-hub-documentation]
+* [Prepare your development environment to use the Azure IoT device SDK for Node.js][devbox-setup]
+* [Setup IoT Hub][setup-iothub]
 * [Node.js API reference: Service SDK][node-api-service-reference]
 * [Node.js API reference: Device SDK][node-api-device-reference]

+## SDK folder structure
+[ATTN:CONTENT REQUIRED - please provide descriptions and check those provided (they were largely based on the descriptions in the c SDK)]

+### /build

+### /common

+### /device

+Contains Azure IoT Hub client components that provide the raw messaging capabilities of the library.
+Refer to the API documentation and samples for information on how to use it.

+   * core: contains the protocol-independent device SDK package.
+   * node-red: contains the Node-RED module for Azure IoT Hub.
+   * samples: contains simple samples.
+   * transport: contains protocol-specific SDK packages for: AMQP, AMQP over WebSockets, MQTT, and HTTP.
+   * ts-samples: contains TypeScript samples.

+### /doc

+This folder contains application development guides and device setup instructions.

+### /e2etests

+### /jenkins

+### /network_e2e

+### /provisioning/transport/http/devdoc

+### /service

+Contains libraries that enable interactions with the IoT Hub service to perform operations such as sending messages to devices and managing the device identity registry.

+### /ts-e2e

 # Long Term Support